Meaning of Unsupervised Learning

 Concrete example of Unsupervised Learning

-Unsupervised learning can be used to segment customers into groups based on purchasing behavior without knowing beforehand what those groups are.
+Unsupervised learning can be used to group customers into segments based on their purchasing behavior without predefined categories.

-How is unsupervised learning different from supervised learning?
+Is unsupervised learning less accurate than supervised learning?

 What are common algorithms used in unsupervised learning?

-Common algorithms include k-means clustering, hierarchical clustering, and principal component analysis (PCA).
+K-means clustering, hierarchical clustering, and principal component analysis (PCA) are common unsupervised learning algorithms.

 Related Blog articles